ddemkiw/CV/README.md

 - Responsible for training and consulting with all Global Relay clients in Europe and Asia
 - Provided superb customer service for Global Relay’s blue chip clients: handling up-to 30 customer calls daily, identifying customer needs, answering customer inquiries, and following up with customers on service issues
-- Assisted customers in tailoring their accounts to suit their particular needs, in relation to their highly-regulated industry
+- Assisted customers in tailoring their accounts to suit their particular needs in relation to a highly-regulated industry
 - Used webinar applications to deliver product webinar training to end users on Global Relay’s suite of products as well as ongoing customer support